 A chemical peel is a procedure used to improve and smooth the texture of the skin.
 Chemical peels use high strength fruit acids (AHAs or BHAs) to remove the outermost layers of the skin revealing the newer skin underneath.

 Who is it for

 A chemical peel is for anyone concerned about dullness, texture, ageing or acne-prone skin.
 There are a number of chemical peels available targeted to specific skin conditions.
 So do your research and speak to a skin therapist or dermatologist to get advise on what works best for your skin.

 Consultation and skin analysis

 Once I arrived at my appointment my skin was analysed.
-To be honest I didn’t want one because I know exactly my skin issues and the type of peel I wanted done.
+To be honest I didn’t want one because I know what exactly my skin issues are and the type of peel I wanted to be done.
 However, because this was my first peel at the spa they insisted and I reluctantly agreed.

 To do the skin analysis I put my face into the equipment above while the aesthetician looked at my skin.
 She mentioned my skin was oily, with acne under the skin and of course pigmentation.
 Once that was done we had a discussion on the types of peels available and she recommended the VI Peel.
 The VI peel is supposed to reduce hyperpigmentation, soften fine lines, smooth away rough skin and give an even skin tone.
 I was told I would need at least 3 sessions one month apart for the best results.
 Although it wasn’t the peel I intended to have done I decided to give it a shot.